zhuxj821/SSDQ/README.md

 We use SS-Libri as the main benchmark dataset for speech extraction tasks.

-You can refer to the  for the preparation of the dataset.
+You can refer to data/LibriSpeech.md for the preparation of the dataset.

 Download directly from Hugging Face: